 Typical design characteristics for the major project components are listed in Table 8.
-For most of the C- HC Project, the Utilities propose to use primarily monopole steel structures and some H-frame structures that would range from 75 to 195 feet tall, with the exception of one vertically stacked three-way structure on private lands in Iowa that would be greater than 200 feet tall to cross an existing 161-kV transmission line.
-The structures would support the three-phase aluminum conductors steel reinforced cables for the C-HC Project 345-kV transmission line, in addition to two overhead shield wires for lightning protection and protective relay communications.
+For most of the C- HC Project, the Utilities propose to use primarily monopole steel structures and some H-frame structures that would range from 75 to 195 feet tall, with the exception of one vertically stacked three-way structure on private lands in Iowa that would be greater than 200 feet tall to cross an existing 161-kV transmission line.2 The structures would support the three-phase aluminum conductors steel reinforced cables for the C-HC Project 345-kV transmission line, in addition to two overhead shield wires for lightning protection and protective relay communications.
 At least one of the overhead shield wires would be fiber-optic cable and in most locations, both shield wires would be fiber-optic cable.
-In most areas, the line would be designed as double-circuit with the 345-kV circuit being combined with lower-voltage conductors.
-In some areas, the double-circuited-capable structures would neither include the second lower-voltage conductor nor the insulators.
+In most areas, the line would be designed as double-circuited-capable structures would neither include the second lower-voltage conductor nor the insulators.
 In Iowa, double-circuited-capable structures would be constructed between the Turkey River substation and Hickory Creek substation.
 Typical spans would be 500 to 1,200 feet between transmission line structures, depending on topography and other physical conditions considered during final design.